pepmartinez/keuss-server/README.md

 Cancels a pending/blocked get/reserve call.
 To do so, such get/reserve call must have been done with a `tid` value, which is passed as `:id` in the cancel

 ### Commit in queue: `PATCH /q/:type/:q/commit/:id`
-Commits a previous reserve operation. `id` is the id returned in the callba
+Commits a previous reserve operation. `id` is the `_id` inside the object returned in a previous commit

 ### Rollback in queue: `PATCH /q/:type/:q/rollback/:id`
+Commits a previous reserve operation. `id` is the `_id` inside the object returned in a previous commit Admits the following query parameters:
+* `delay`: delay in millsecs to apply to the rolled back object: it will be available for get/reserver after *delay* milliseconds.
+Defaults to 0, so rolled back elements are immediately available for others